EventSaucePHP/EventSauce/docs/docs/snapshotting/setup.md

 As you can see above, the repository requires the regular repository to be injected into it.
 This allows you to transparently replace the existing usage without breaking anything.
-In addition you now have added snapshot capabilities to the repository!
+In addition, you now have added snapshot capabilities to the repository!

 ## 3. Use it in your application.